 What if there was a better way?
 Josh Biggley is a monitoring practitioner with decades of experience across market segments and customer verticals.
 After serving as a SolarWinds Community MVP for five years, Josh joined New Relic with a focus on enabling fellow Ops engineers to level up their observability.

-This two-part blog series explores why you’d want to improve your observability with SolarWinds, and how to do it.
+This two-part blog series (jump to part two) explores why you’d want to improve your observability with SolarWinds, and how to do it.

 Our world has changed, and while monitoring is still part of what we do, it is simply a waypoint on our observability journey, not the destination itself.
 In spite of our best efforts to anticipate problems, modern systems fail in complex, unknown, and sometimes spectacular ways.